KLDetect/keylogger-detector/README.md

 ```
 ./kldetect.py
 ```
-To get a list of options:
+To get a list of command line options:
 ```
 ./kldetect.py -h
 ```